Himanshu2459/Himanshu2459/README.md

 ### 🧠 About Me
 💡 I'm an **Aspiring Cloud & DevOps Engineer** with a strong foundation in **Python scripting**, **AWS Cloud**, and **CI/CD automation**.
-⚙️ Skilled in **Docker, Jenkins, GitHub Actions, Linux, and MySQL** to build efficient and reliable deployment pipelines.
+⚙️ Skilled in **Docker, Kubernetes, Jenkins, GitHub Actions, Linux, and MySQL** to build efficient and reliable deployment pipelines.
 ☁️ Passionate about cloud infrastructure, automation, and scalable system design.
 📈 Always learning and improving my DevOps toolkit to streamline development workflows.